Overgaden Oven Vandet 52: 19th century

 No. 178A was home to 48 residents at the 1860 census.
 Johan Georg Kullerig, a master chimney sweeper, resided on the ground floor with his wife Caroline (née Lerche), their three children (aged seven to 13), one chimney sweeper, four chimney sweeper's apprentices and one maid.
-Poul Wormback, a school principal, resided on the first floor with his wife Marie Cathrine Mathilde /née Hansen), his niece Mathilde Petersen and one maid.
+Poul Wormback, a school principal, resided on the first floor with his wife Marie Cathrine Mathilde (née Hansen), his niece Mathilde Petersen and one maid.
 Jens Martinus Frederiksen, a saddler, resided on the third floor with his wife Ane Sophie Frederikke (née Nielsen) and their three children (aged one to seven).
-Anders Jensen, a haulier, resided on the third floor with his wife Magdalene (née Eriksen= and their three-year-okld daughter.
-Peter Andreas Carlsen, a klein smithm, resided on the third floor with his wife Emilie Bolette Oline Cathrine (née Olsen).
-Petrine Emilie Magdalene Andersen (née Smidt), a divorced woman employed with needlework), resided on the third floor with her three cgildren (aged one to five).
+Anders Jensen, a haulier, resided on the third floor with his wife Magdalene (née Eriksen= and their three-year-old daughter.
+Peter Andreas Carlsen, a klein smith, resided on the third floor with his wife Emilie Bolette Oline Cathrine (née Olsen).
+Petrine Emilie Magdalene Andersen (née Smidt), a divorced woman employed with needlework), resided on the third floor with her three children (aged one to five).
 Ludvig Svendsen, a tailor, resided in the garret with his wife Vilhelmine Caroline (née Jannerich) and their four children (aged six to 16).
 Magnus Jensen, a joiner, resided in the garret with his wife Ane Caroline (née Andersen) and their four children (aged one to seven).
 Niels Jensen, an innkeeper, resided in the basement with his wife Karen (née Schmidt) and one lodger (workman).
 Egelius Petersen, a klein smith, resided in the basement with his wife Ane Cathrine (née Jacobsen) and their two children (aged one and two).
 The side wing was home to another 15 residents.
 Johan Frederik Blen, an innkeeper, resided on the ground floor of the side wing with his wife Karen (née Olsdatter) and two sons from the wife's first marriage (aged 18 and 23).
 Carl Frederik Ferdinand Schedin, a shoemaker, resided in the building with his wife Maren Emilie (née Jensen) and their three daughters (aged nine to 14).
-Rasmus Thomsen, a workmanm resided on the third floor with his wife Christiane Thomsen (née Johnsen), their two daughters (aged 14 and 21) and two lodgers.
+Rasmus Thomsen, a workman resided on the third floor with his wife Christiane Thomsen (née Johnsen), their two daughters (aged 14 and 21) and two lodgers.